Asset purchase programme (APP)

 Third covered bond purchase programme (CBPP3)

 The ECB Governing Council decided on the operational details of the third covered bond purchase programme (CBPP3) on 2 October 2014.
-The objective of the CBPP3 is to enhance the transmission of monetary policy by supporting the provision of credit to the economy and, as a result, provide further monetary policy accommodation.
+The objective of the CBPP3 was to enhance the transmission of monetary policy by supporting the provision of credit to the economy and, as a result, provide further monetary policy accommodation.

-Purchases of euro-denominated covered bonds deemed eligible according to the Eurosystem's collateral framework for monetary policy operations began on 20 October 2014 and covered both the primary and secondary markets.
+Purchases of euro-denominated covered bonds deemed eligible according to the Eurosystem’s collateral framework for monetary policy operations began on 20 October 2014 and covered both the primary and secondary markets.
+As of March 2023, no further primary market purchases have been made.

 Asset-backed securities purchase programme (ABSPP)